bpb/nalewki/README.md

 ## Overview

-`pour_nalewka.sh` is a Bash script that accepts a programming language as an argument and selectively executes a corresponding sub-script that creates a template to start a python project.
+`pour_nalewka.sh` is a Bash script that accepts a programming language as an argument and selectively executes a corresponding sub-script that creates a boilerplate template for a project in the language chosen.
 The term **"nalewka"** is a playful nod to the Polish word for homemade liqueur, suggesting "pouring" a specific script.

 ## Features